Skip to main content

 Hospital Labor Cost Analysis

+Florida hospitals and health care systems continue to face critical workforce shortages, exponential growth in their labor costs, and ongoing dependency on temporary staffing.
 The dramatic rise in hospital labor costs—combined with inflation and significant losses in hospital budget reserves from the stock market decline—increases the financial strain on hospitals.

 Nurse Pipeline Funding

+During the last legislative session, FHA helped to secure $125 million in new state funding for nursing education.
 Part of these funds also create incentives for collaboration between nursing education programs and health care partners to meet changing workforce demands.

 Increasing Healthcare Workforce Retention